appNG/python-appngizer/README.md

 $ apt-get install python-appngizer
 ```

+## Documentation

+For further documentation of usage and API see [ReadtheDocs](https://appng.org/python-appngizer/).

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/appNG/python-appngizer/tags).